 On February 17, 1928, Robert Livingston Ireland had luncheon with his wife and some friends at a Manhattan hotel, after which she left to do some shopping.
 Robert went to the University Club, later returning to his apartment suite at the Hotel Seymour, 50 West 45th Street in Manhattan, where he had lived for several years.
 His wife returned to the apartment at about 6:30 p.m. and discovered his body.

 After a medical examiner determined the death was due to suicide, New York Police continued their investigation.
 They were puzzled as to how a man of Mr. Ireland’s age could have withstood the shock of four bullets fired into his body at a distance of only a few inches and then stagger five feet to his bed.

-No reason was found for his act.
+Investigators were unable to find a reason for his actions.
 He had recently suffered a heart attack and was under the care of his physician.
-He had apparently regained his health and was planning to leave in a few days to Honolulu for an extended trip.
+He had regained his health and was planning to leave in a few days to Honolulu for an extended trip.
 His wife stated that he appeared in good spirits when they left lunch.

 A large sealed envelope spotted with blood and found on the floor was marked, “Not to be opened until death,” contained five other envelopes addressed to members of his family.
 They contained notes of a personal nature written in 1926 and related to the disposal of some property.

-Funeral services were held after cremation at Trinity Church in New York City with his ashes were placed in the family vault in the Trinity Churchyard according to his request.
+According to his request, there was a funeral service held at Trinity Church in New York City after his cremation with his ashes placed in the family vault in the Trinity Churchyard.